Skip to main content

 Studies indicate that long-term GH therapy can improve cardiac performance, including increases in stroke volume and cardiac output, without inducing left ventricular hypertrophy, a concern often associated with pathological GH excess (acromegaly).
 Improvements in endothelial function and reductions in markers of inflammation and oxidative stress have also been reported.
 These beneficial effects contribute to a reduction in overall cardiometabolic risk.

-However, it is important to acknowledge that the relationship between GH and cardiovascular health is complex.
-While therapeutic optimization in deficient states generally yields positive outcomes, conditions of GH excess, such as acromegaly, are clearly linked to increased risks of hypertension, cardiac hypertrophy, and cardiovascular disease.
 Furthermore, some population-based cohort studies have suggested a potential association between childhood GH treatment and an increased risk of cardiovascular events in early adulthood, though the absolute risks are considered low and causality remains under investigation.
-This underscores the importance of precise dosing and individualized protocols to maintain GH and within a physiological range.
+This underscores the importance of precise dosing and individualized protocols to maintain GH and IGF-1 levels within a physiological range.

 Growth Hormone and Cellular Proliferation

-The influence of growth hormone and IGF-1 on is a subject of considerable scientific debate, particularly concerning potential long-term implications for cancer risk.
+The influence of growth hormone and IGF-1 on cellular proliferation is a subject of considerable scientific debate, particularly concerning potential long-term implications for cancer risk.
 Both GH and IGF-1 are known to stimulate cell growth, differentiation, and survival, leading to concerns about their potential oncogenic effects.

 In conditions of pathological GH excess, such as acromegaly, there is an established association with an increased incidence of certain neoplasms, including colon, thyroid, gastric, breast, and urinary tract cancers.
 This link is often attributed to chronically elevated IGF-1 levels and the associated hyperinsulinemia, which can promote cell mitosis.